tsfu/airlog/README.md

 A table that holds your travel records, with detailed information you have added.
 This is the soure-of-truth data you provided and we use it to make visualization with other open source data and libraries.

-User may use form UI to add one trip, or upload JSON file to batch import trips.
+User may use UI to add one trip, or upload JSON file to batch import trips.
 See `/data/sample_trips.json` to follow the format when you use upload.

-To ensure data won't get lost in case the client storage gets cleared, use the "Export Trips" to download trips into a local JSON file.
+To ensure your data won't get lost in case the client storage gets cleared, use the "Export Trips" to download trips into a local JSON file.
 You can keep it safe and import them back anytime.

 ### Stats
 Some useful stats for user's travel history.
 Rankings, collections, progress, etc.